Moving to Edmonton from Ontario: The Honest Guide

 Alberta’s employment grew 3.3% year-over-year, adding roughly 85,000 jobs across the province as of early 2026 (Job Bank, Feb 2026).
 The energy sector remains the anchor, but tech, construction, healthcare, and logistics have all expanded alongside it.
 Edmonton specifically has a stronger public sector and healthcare presence than Calgary, which makes it more insulated during periods of lower oil prices.

-Alberta's unemployment rate was 6.3% as of February 2026.
-Wages are comparable to Ontario ($71,221 vs $70,411 annually).
+Alberta’s unemployment rate was 6.3% as of February 2026.
+Wages are comparable to Ontario.
 For most trades, healthcare workers, engineers, and tech professionals, Edmonton is not a career step down.
-For some, it's a step up because competition for skilled labour is lower.
+For some it’s a step up because competition for skilled labour is lower.
 For remote workers, the math is obvious — your income stays the same and your housing costs drop by half.

 What Is the Weather Actually Like in Edmonton?